dojo-brno/dojo-brno/DOJO.md

 We also keep a link to the problem source / description in a `README.md` file next to the implementation for reference.

+Both files should already exist if you used the [`new.go` program](#3-create-a-working-directory).

 Commit & push the code, so that we can keep track of our history.
+If you don't have push access, contact one of the repository maintainers and you can become one.

-Send an email with a retrospective review, you may foster further discussion during the week before the next meeting.
+Send an email with a retrospective review.
+You may foster further discussion during the week before the next meeting.